 What is a final order?

-After the conditional order has been granted, the party who initially filed for dissolution must wait six weeks and one day before applying for a final order by filing Form D36.
+After the conditional order has been granted, the party (or both parties in joint applications) that initially filed for dissolution must wait six weeks and one day before applying for a final order by filing Form D36.
 The final order ends the civil partnership.
 This application must not take place later than 12 months after receiving the conditional order.